relativitydev/relativity-trace-documentation/docs/user_documentation.md

 **Configuration**

-`Json Payload` – custom JSON string containing the payload of the API call (good place to use tokens)
+`Json Payload` – Custom JSON string containing the payload of the API call.
+Can insert Replacement Tokens.

 `Web Hook Base Api Url` – URL of the Relativity instance hosting the API